 Women are hard wired to wonder if they aren’t missing out on something.
 Could they find a better man?
 Do they have enough money, the right clothes and shoes?
 Are they being treated well enough by their husbands, and at their job?
-I think this pretty neatly fits with the concept of hypergamy, and it does serve an evolutionary purpose.
+I think this pretty neatly fits with the concept of hypergamy, and it does serve a biological purpose.
 Women need to make sure they choose the best mate possible, and that they have the status and means to care for the child.

 But constantly wondering if what you have is enough isn’t always a virtue; in the wrong context (most of modern life) it is a prescription for unhappiness.
 Not just their unhappiness, but that of their family, especially their children.
 A sane culture would curb the dangerous part of this tendency.
 It would caution women of the danger of never being happy, as the Brothers Grimm tale The Fisherman’s Wife does (post pending).